fab199/CI-CD/README.md

 <img src="https://i.imgur.com/s3LhhsG.png" height="80%" width="80%" alt="helm charts"/>
 <br />

-<h2>Create a declarative pipeline in Jenkins, defining build, test, Docker build, and Helm chart deployment processes.</h2>
+<h2>Created a declarative pipeline in Jenkins, defining build, test, Docker build, and Helm chart deployment processes.</h2>

 Steps Taken:

 1. **Jenkinsfile Creation**:
-   - Open IntelliJ IDEA.
-   - Create a new project from version control using the repository containing the source code.
+   - Created a new project from version control using the repository containing the source code.
-   - Create a new file named `Jenkinsfile` in the `helm/charts` directory.
+   - Created a new file named `Jenkinsfile` in the `helm/charts` directory.
-   - Define new variables for the Docker Hub registry, image name, and Jenkins credentials.
+   - Defined new variables for the Docker Hub registry, image name, and Jenkins credentials.
-   - Add new stages for building and uploading Docker images, pushing images to Docker Hub, and removing unused Docker images.
+   - Added new stages for building and uploading Docker images, pushing images to Docker Hub, and removing unused Docker images.
-   - Add a stage for deploying the application to Kubernetes cluster using Helm.
+   - Added a stage for deploying the application to Kubernetes cluster using Helm.
-   - Update the stage for SonarQube analysis to use the correct tool name.
+   - Updated the stage for SonarQube analysis to use the correct tool name.

 2. **Kops EC2 Instance Setup**:
-   - Install OpenJDK 8 JDK on the Kops EC2 instance.
+   - Installed OpenJDK 8 JDK on the Kops EC2 instance.
-   - Create a directory named `Jenkins` in the home directory of the Ubuntu user.
+   - Created a directory named `Jenkins` in the home directory of the Ubuntu user.
-   - Assign ownership of the `Jenkins` directory to the Ubuntu user.
+   - Assigned ownership of the `Jenkins` directory to the Ubuntu user.
-   - Update the security group of the Kops EC2 instance to allow SSH connections from Jenkins.
+   - Updated the security group of the Kops EC2 instance to allow SSH connections from Jenkins.

+3. **Helm Deployment**:
+   - Wrote a stage in the Jenkinsfile to deploy the application to the Kubernetes cluster using Helm.
+   - Ensured that the Helm commands are executed on the Kops EC2 instance.
+   - Set the namespace for deployment to `prod`.

 <h2>Add the kops VM as a Jenkins slave</h2>